 A 1031 exchange, authorized under Section 1031 of the Internal Revenue Code, allows property owners to sell real estate held for investment or productive business use and reinvest the proceeds into another like-kind property, deferring federal capital gains and depreciation recapture taxes.

 Maine follows federal 1031 rules but adds an additional layer: mandatory nonresident withholding on real estate sales above a certain threshold.
-When properly planned, a qualifying 1031 exchange can eliminate or reduce that withholding, preserving liquidity and keeping capital fully reinvested.
+Working with an experienced Maine Qualified Intermediary can help investors coordinate exemption planning, preserve liquidity, and keep capital fully reinvested.

 Why Maine Investors Use 1031 Exchanges